caina89/MDDImpute/README.md

 rs12064046	G	T	0.091	0.0307994715535284	0.0268	0.2507	42455
 ```

 We use the following PRSice-2 command line, switching --binary-target T/F for binary and quantitative target phenotypes.
-We performed PRS in 10-fold cross validation in UKBiobank for in-sample PRS analysis, so phenotype/genotype files are in folds, to do this without having separate files one can use --remove/--keep options
+We performed PRS in 10-fold cross validation in UKBiobank for in-sample PRS analysis, so phenotype/genotype files are in folds, to do this without having separate files one can use --remove/--keep options.
+Confidence intervals for prediction R2 are derived from standard errors between estimates from the 10 folds.

 ```
 a=$GWAS ## summary statistics for SoftImpute, Autocomplete or MTAG GWAS